Spiteless/Algos/README.md

-# blankJsSetup
+# Algos
-webpack and babel configs with jest for unit testing
+A repository for algorithms with tests